Electric outboard VS Petrol outboard motor

 Choosing an electric outboard motor

-In any case, given that electric motors are chosen for inflatable boats designed for low-power motors (usually up to 3.3 hp), if desired, it is easy to select an electric outboard motor that will fully satisfy the requirements for the minimum permissible motor power.
-Recall, the minimum acceptable power is ¼ of the maximum permitted power indicated in the technical characteristics of the inflatable boat, for example, with a maximum allowable power of 3.3 hp.
+Given that electric motors are chosen for inflatable boats designed for low-power motors (usually up to 3.3 hp), if desired, it is easy to select an electric outboard motor that will fully satisfy the requirements for the minimum permissible motor power.
+Recall that the minimum acceptable power is ¼ of the maximum permitted power indicated in the technical characteristics of the inflatable boat, for example, with a maximum allowable power of 3.3 hp.
 The minimum required is 0.825 hp.
 There are a lot of suitable electric outboard motors.
 After all, there are boat motors of relatively reliable power, for example, 3 hp.
 Moreover, the electric motor and battery mass is less than the most miniature gasoline outboard motor.

 Outboard motor power

-Unlike power in watts, which can be considered poorly indicative, current consumption is essential.
+Current consumption is essential, unlike power in watts, which can be considered poorly indicative.
 Usually, the maximum hourly consumption is indicated at the top speed with the highest transmission and total power, hence choosing the battery of optimal capacity.
 A battery with a capacity of 85 Amps / h (Ah) is often considered to be the minimum sufficient.
 For example, if the maximum consumption of the motor is 30 A / h, then with a fully charged battery of 85 A / h, it is guaranteed to move the boat for at least 2.5 hours at a maximum speed of 5-6.3 km / h.
 Moreover, with the lowest consumption (smallest gear), the charge of such a motor will be enough for 13.5 hours of sailing at a speed of 1.8 km / h.

 Electric outboard motor characteristics